 him a few rows back.
 He plans to ride this wild beast to the end

+of the line.
 Hey man, no wonder no one takes this shit.
-It takes fucking
+Takes fucking

-forever to get anywhere.
-Not helping matters any, the driver
+forever to get nowhere.
+Not helping matters any, the driver takes

 “Ah, what the hell is going on?”
 Tyger wonders loudly.
-The
+Elderly

-elderly Yat presence simply shakes his head.
-“It happens all the time.
+Yat presence simply shakes his balding head.
+“Happens all the time.”